1 Part Course |

 The “Failure to Prevent Fraud” Offence: Complying with the ECCTA 2023 Obligation

-Learn about the new legal requirements and understand the challenges in how to respond
+Be prepared for the new legal requirements.
+Understand the challenges and how to respond.

 The rich blue hues of a field of flowers swaying in the breeze